d4e-digital-4-efficiency/Pdfvert/README.md

 # Pdfvert
 ---
-**Convert a variety of file types to PDF using OpenOffice v4.1.2.**
+**Convert a variety of file types to PDF using OpenOffice v4.1.8. (released on November 10, 2020)**

-Uses OpenOffice SDK v4.1.2 - DLLs included in NuGet Package (no need to download)
+Uses OpenOffice SDK v4.1.8 (released on November 10, 2020) - DLLs included in NuGet Package (no need to download)

 #### Supported File Types:
 * .doc